AlexxIT/XiaomiGateway3/README.md

 A. Yes, they can and are already doing it.
 But if you have a worked hub and you do not update it, it will continue to work.
 Component can block fw updates with **Lock Firmware** switch.

 **Q. Does this integration support hubs DGNWG02LM, DGNWG05LM, Aqara Hub...?**
-A. No. The integration only supports ZNDMWG03LM.
+A. No. The integration only supports ZNDMWG03LM (China version) and ZNDMWG02LM (Euro version).

 **Q. Does this integration support Xiaomi Robot Vacuum, Xiaomi Philips Bulb...?**
 A. No. The integration does not support Xiaomi Wi-Fi devices.